Isaac12x/webINIT/README.md

 Also, ships with cdn pointing to jquery and modernizr javascript libraries.

-If you don't like something, just remove it ASAP.
+--->If you don't like something, just remove it ASAP.